-Also note that rebatching is often called "hand-milling", but it isn't quite the same thing.
-Most hand-milled soaps use special machines to evenly shred the soap and lay down thin layers of soap on top of one another.
-Then they use a large amount of pressure to create the new bar.
-Most households don't have the equipment or ability to apply enough pressure to produce a bar of natural soap that is as hard as commercially hand-milled soaps.
+One benefit of rebatching your soap is that you can add essential oils and botanicals that don't have to go through the saponification reaction.
+At Goat Milk Stuff, we've found that essential oils and botanicals survive saponification with the vast majority of their beneficial properties intact.
+If you prefer your botanicals as fresh as possible, rebatching is a good option.
+Rebatching is often called "hand-milling", but it isn't quite the same thing.
+Most hand-milled soaps use special machines to evenly shred the soap and lay down thin layers on top of one another.
+The machine then uses a large amount of pressure to create a new bar of soap.
+Most households don't have the necessary equipment to apply enough pressure to produce a bar of natural soap that is as hard as commercially hand-milled soaps.

-If you want to add additional goat milk to the melt and pour soap, you can add up to 1 Tbsp of milk (liquid, powdered, or condensed) per pound of melt and pour base.
-You really don't want to add any more or it can cause problems such as orange spots in your soap.
+If you want to add additional goat milk to your melt and pour soap, you can add up to 1 Tbsp of milk (liquid, powdered, or condensed) per pound of melt and pour base.
+You shouldn’t add any more than 1 Tbsp because it can cause problems for your finished product, such as orange spots in your soap.

-When you add goat milk in this way, it's not being turned into soap since it doesn't undergo the saponification problem.
-The goat milk is merely an additive and can therefore spoil.
-The orange spots in the soap can be an indicator of this milk spoilage.
+When you add in goat milk this way, it's not being turned into soap since it doesn't undergo the saponification process.
+In this case, the goat milk is merely an additive and can therefore spoil.
+Finding orange spots in your soap can be an indicator of milk spoilage.